Skip to content

 Is Orion open-source?

-Forking WebKit, porting hundreds of APIs and writing a browser app from scratch has been challenging for our small team.
-Properly maintaining an open-source project takes time and resources we’re short on at the moment, so if you want to contribute at this time, please consider becoming active on orionfeedback.org.
+Forking WebKit, porting hundreds of APIs, and writing a browser app from scratch has been challenging for our small team.
+Properly maintaining an open-source project takes time and resources that we are currently short on.
+If you would like to contribute, please consider becoming active on orionfeedback.org.

 Is Orion truly safe if it’s not open-source?